kaustubhdivekar/secure-auth-system/backend/README.md

 ### 1. Project Overview

 This project provides a robust and secure backend API for the To-Let Globe application.
-It supports diverse user roles (e.g., `User`, `Admin`, `Content Creator`) and includes core functionalities such as user registration with email verification, login with JWT-based session management, secure password hashing, password reset functionality, role-based access control, a comprehensive contact form system, and a dynamic blog management module.
+It supports diverse user roles (e.g., `User`, `Admin`, `Content Creator`) and includes core functionalities such as user registration with email verification, login with JWT-based session management, secure password hashing, password reset functionality, role-based access control, a comprehensive contact form system, a dynamic blog management module and a dedicated module for managing property listings, including image uploads and search capabilities..

 The API is designed to be consumed by a modern frontend application (e.g., the [To-Let Globe React Frontend](../frontend/README.md)).